barratt/opskins/readme.md

     - `token` - An OPSkins security token
     - `sale_id` - "ID of the OPSkins sale that was created in response to this request"
     - `tradeoffer_id` - "ID of the trade offer that was sent in response to this request"

+# Events

+### ready
+Emitted when the API key works.

+### apikeyError
+Emitted when the API key returns a success not equal to 200 or when the response code doesn't give 200.
+AKA API Key doesn't work.
+I've never exceeded my API limit so I don't know if it returns rate limit errors.

 ### Todo: